ibm-cloud-docs/virtual-servers/faq_servers_general.md

      If using Mac OSX in conjunction with Google Chrome, refer to Information and System Requirements for Installing and Using Mac Java 7 on the Java website.
      {:note}

    * If you are trying to connect to a virtual server instance through the standard Java applet and are still experiencing errors, you can also try using the VNC viewer of your choice.
 As an example, you could use [TightVNC](https://www.tightvnc.com/docs.php){: external} for Windows or Linux or [TigerVNC](https://tigervnc.org/){: external} for Mac OSX, where you would input the KVM IP and port as `KVMIP::KVMPORT`.

 If you have completed all of the checks above and still are unable to connect to the KVM console, contact support for additional assistance in troubleshooting the issue.
 If a connection to the console has been made but issues occur connecting to the device, ensure the credentials being used to access the device are valid.
 Contact the account administrator to verify credentials, if necessary.

 ## I lost my password to my server.
 How can I recover it?
 {: #i-lost-my-password-to-my-server-how-can-i-recover-it-}
-{:faq}

 If the root or administrator password to your server is suddenly not working, check the following items.
 If necessary, use the instructions to launch rescue mode and reset your password.